9 public sector jobs for graduates

 Political risk analyst

-A fast-paced role where you'll be tasked with responding to complex and ever-changing international developments, as a political risk analyst you'll need to have a keen interest in politics and current affairs.
+In a fast-paced role where you'll be tasked with responding to complex and ever-changing international developments, a political risk analyst needs to have a keen interest in politics and current affairs.

 The issues you'll be tasked with collecting information and trends on could range from cyber security to conflict and human rights.